-Symbol Description of course learning outcome Reference to programme learning bescription of source rearring outcome outcome KNOWLEDGE - Gateonie W_01 Student has knowledge about basic types of formulas, main ways to justification the theorems, main types of knowledge and he/she understands specificity of them.
-W_02 Student has knowledge and understanding the features and way to construction logical theories and he/she knows the importance and way to proof of limitations theorems.
-SKILLS U_01 Student has a skill to analyzing, evaluating of correctness and reading the structure of logical reasoning.
-K_U16, K_U17 U_02 Student has a skill to solve the problems in Propositional K_U16, K_U17 Calculus and First Order Logic.
+Symbol Reference to Cymbol Description of course learning outcome programme learning outcome KNOWLEDGE W_01 Student has knowledge about basic types of formulas, main ways to K_W04 justification the theorems, main types of knowledge and he/she understands specificity of them.
+W_02 Student has knowledge and understanding the features and way to K_W04 construction logical theories and he/she knows the importance and way to proof of limitations theorems.
+SKILLS U_01 Student has a skill to analyzing, evaluating of correctness and K_U16, K_U17 reading the structure of logical reasoning.
+U_02 Student has a skill to solve the problems in Propositional Calculus K_U16, K_U17 and First Order Logic.
 U_03 Student has a skill to solve the problems in non-classical logics.
 K_U16, K_U17 U_04 Student has a skill to examine the correctness of the formal proofs.
 K_U16, K_U17 U_05 Student has a skill to recognize and naming basic logical fallacies.
-K_U16, K_U17 SOCIAL COMPETENCIES K_01 Student is open and critical to new ideas, concepts, theories K_K03 and arguments; understands how different perspectives for perceiving reality work and various cognitive and life contexts of communities, especially as communities from countries or cultures other than anthropologist
+K_U16, K_U17 SOCIAL COMPETENCIES K_01 Student is open and critical to new ideas, concepts, theories and K_K03 arguments; understands how different perspectives for perceiving reality work and various cognitive and life contexts of communities, especially as communities from countries or cultures other than anthropologist